-5 years or more but less
+5 years or more but less than 10 years

-10 years or more

 Born in the UK

 Are services in your parish accessible to all residents?
 Do you offer any services in foreign languages?
 What can you offer those who may not have been in the UK for long?